AN ORIGINAL VISION TV SERIES ABOUT STORIES WE LOVE

 genuine heart to heart connection.
 I consider my talk show spiritual alchemy: transforming a loss into a gain or a curse into a blessing.
 Stories my guests share

 celebrate the resiliency of the individual in the face of adversity.”
 Dyonne’s talk show came about organically in much the same way that a pearl is formed: “In

 order to protect itself from irritation, the oyster will quickly begin covering the uninvited visitor with layers of nacre — the mineral substance that fashions the mollusk’s

 shells.
 Layer upon layer of nacre, also known as mother-of-pearl, coat the grain of sand until the iridescent gem is formed.”
 (LiveScience) Dyonne waxes philosophical:

 “I’ve come to see my pain as a prize–an advantage–the price I pay.
 Empaths make “heart to heart connections” with ease.
 It’s an edge: I excel because it’s what I’m born to do.

 Guests are comfortable opening up to me; the results are vulnerable disclosure and honest dialogue, which are important elements for a

 compelling television or radio program.”
 When Dyonne was a young person her eyes were open to the fact that trauma and disappointment, inevitably comprise a

-about emotional storms and life-threatening risks, upending the status quo.
+about emotional storms weathered, life-threatening risks taken, upending status quo outcomes.
 Now, those conversations are continuing, locally, nationwide, and internationally with

 Dyonne fed her passion for storytelling with a Bachelor of Arts degree in English and post-graduate studies in Broadcast Journalism.
 A former practicing, ordained, minister of the Gospel — Dyonne realized the elixir qualities of storytelling by counselling callers on her national toll-free prayer line.